Weak equilibria of a mean-field market model under asymmetric information: Introduction

 Section \ref{section: existence of solutions} is devoted to the proof of Theorem \ref{thm: existence of solutions}.
-We analyze a discretization of the problem in \S \ref{section: discretization procedure} and prove existence of its solution via a fixed point argument.
-Then in \S \ref{section: stability} we show tightness and stability under weak convergence, using the Meyer-Zheng topology and taking care of the compatibility condition; the consistency condition for the limit is shown in \S \ref{section: consistency condition}.
-In \S \ref{section: weak market clearing}, by proving Theorem \ref{thm: weak mk clearing condition}, we establish a justification for approximating the equilibrium dynamics using the mean-field limit, highlighting the conditions under which this approximation holds in a system populated by a finite number of agents.
+We analyze a discretization of the problem in \S \ref{section: discretization procedure} and prove existence of its solution via a fixed-point argument.
+Then in \S \ref{section: stability} we show tightness and stability under weak convergence, using the Meyer-Zheng topology and taking care of the compatibility condition. {A key point here is that the lifting must involve the adjoint component itself, because the interaction is through the costate rather than the state process.} The consistency condition for the limit is shown in \S \ref{section: consistency condition} {through an argument tailored to the equilibrium notion considered here. }

+{In \S \ref{section: weak market clearing}, by proving Theorem \ref{thm: weak mk clearing condition}, we obtain a conditional asymptotic justification of the mean-field equilibrium as an approximation of the finite-player market clearing relation.
+This analysis is carried out under the stronger condition \eqref{eqn: project eq price v1} which is understood as a technical modification of Definition \ref{def: unlifted mf price process}, introduced in order to obtain the probabilistic structure needed for the asymptotic analysis.
+Accordingly, Section \ref{section: weak market clearing} should be interpreted as an asymptotic validation result under stronger assumptions, rather than as a full existence theory for exact market clearing equilibria. }

 Finally, in \S \ref{section: one informed agent}, we analyze a special case in which there is just one informed player in the market, showing how, in this case, her strategy can be explicitly described in terms of the equilibrium of the model and the common noise.